 Enjoying the Rights of Ownership

 The important thing to consider is that it is up to you how and to whom you sell your rights and what portion of your rights you wish to relinquish.
 For instance, you can sell you rights to a competitor in their entirety or only in a specific region of the United States or the world.
 Just remember that you should always record the transfer of rights with the Intellectual Property in the country in which the property changes hands.

 To learn more about how to sell intellectual property, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.